jdsandifer/blog/ideas/plethora-of-programming-languages.md

 Stack Overflow, a site where developers can answer each other's software development questions, has grown from it's beginnings in ____ to a staggering ____ users in 2019 as I write this.

+To say the least, there are a dizzying array of options out there when it comes to technology.

+## Making a Choice
+I got involved as a software developer specifically because of this kind of problem.
+A lot of people find the plethora of technological choices to be overwhelming.
+In addition, even once you've made a choice, it can be difficult to figure out how to best use the technology to achieve your goals.

+I see myself filling in that gap: Using technology to help people achieve their goals.

+And that's also why I work for Metal Toad.
+As a digital transformation company, Metal Toad exists to work with its customers to find technology solutions that allow them to meet their goals.
+Whether its discussing the best options for a new project in a discovery phase, leading the charge on getting a new system up and running so it starts out in the best possible way, or planning and executing a successful technology upgrade, Metal Toad takes care of solving technology problems so you can focus on how to solve the problems of your customers.

+With the every-increasing amount of technology out their, it just makes sense to work with a company that makes being familiar with all of that it's business.
+I'm really glad I get to be a part of that!

 [1]